apache/lucene-solr/lucene/MIGRATE.md

 ## ICUCollationKeyAnalyzer is renamed (LUCENE-9558)

+o.a.l.collation.ICUCollationAnalyzer is renamed to o.a.l.a.icu.ICUCollationKeyAnalyzer.
-o.a.l.collation.ICUCollationAnalyzer and its dependant classes are renamed to o.a.l.a.icu.ICUCollationKeyAnalyzer
+Also, its dependant classes are renamed in the same way.

 ## Base and concrete analysis factories are moved / package renamed (LUCENE-9317)